BRINGING MORE KIDS TO CAMP

 Phase 1 [Completed]

-Staff Housing – As SABC grows, so the year round staff housing needs grow.
-We are building a 5-6 unit apartment that will be flexible for a variety of housing needs depending on the makeup of our staff team in any given year.
-Once finished, this will free up cabin space for 64 more campers each summer.
+Staff Housing – As SABC grows, so the year round staff housing needs to grow.
+We have completed the construction of a 5-6 unit apartment that will be flexible for a variety of housing needs depending on the makeup of our staff team in any given year.
+It also includes 2 dorm units in the basement which houses our Leader in Training program participants (Teleois) each summer.
+This has freed up cabin space for 64 more campers each summer.
 This project was completed February 20, 2017.

 Phase 2 [95% Complete]

-Cabins – We have received overwhelming support from local area churches to build these cabins.
+Cabins – There has been overwhelming support from local area churches to build these cabins.
 In 2018, the Vauxhall MB, Vauxhall Bethel EFC, Okotoks EFC, and the Bow Island EFC and Burdett Community churches each completed a cabin.
-Starting in spring 2019, the Vulcan and Champion area churches are completing the last two cabins for a total of 6 cabins.
+Then, in the spring of 2019, the Vulcan and Champion area churches completed the last two cabins for a total of 6 cabins.
 Each cabin was constructed in the towns where the churches were located.
 It created a great deal of excitement for the camp.
 So thankful for the many volunteers and supporters who were involved in this.
-The cabins initially will be used to accommodate summer support staff displaced from the old lodge that will be torn down and rebuilt.
+The cabins initially were used to accommodate summer support staff displaced from the old lodge that was demolished.
+After the completion of the new lodge addition, they will be available to welcome another 384 campers each summer.

 Washhouse – Starting in April 2019, we were able to build a washhouse to service the cabins.
 This project was managed by Dennis Plett on a volunteer basis.
 Many tradespeople and volunteers came forward to offer their help with this.
 This great effort by a massive amount of people helped complete the building to where it could be used for the summer months.
-The building will be completed in the winter of 2019-20.
+The building is close to completion but has been put on hold while we are dealing with COVid 19.

 Playing Field/Amphitheatre [CURRENTLY ON HOLD WITH NO FORESEEN START DATE]

-Lodge Addition – Capping off the campaign will be the construction of the new lodge addition.
-This will include tearing down the old Heritage lodge.
-The completion date is projected for spring of 2020.
+Lodge Addition – Capping off the campaign has been the construction of the new lodge addition.
+This included the demolition of the original Heritage lodge.
+The completion date is projected for June of 2020.
 Once completed, the cabins will be able to house new campers – up to 384 every summer (a total of 448 every summer with all 3 phases completed.)

 Pictures of Projects